Mobile station (Gulf, Mobile and Ohio Railroad)

 The Gulf, Mobile and Ohio Passenger Terminal is a historic train station in Mobile, Alabama, United States.
-Architect P. Thornton Marye designed the Mission Revival style terminal for the Mobile and Ohio Railroad.
+Architect P. Thornton Marye designed the Mission Revival style terminal for the Mobile and Ohio Railroad and its then-parent company Southern Railway.
 It was completed in 1907 at a total cost of $575,000.
 The Mobile and Ohio merged with the Gulf, Mobile and Northern Railroad in 1940 to form the Gulf, Mobile and Ohio Railroad.